-The DB10 module relies on the status of the Ready-to-Lock (RTL) sensors and the TSIV input to determine when it is appropriate to unlatch the Tool.
+The DB10Z1M DB10T modules rely on the status of the TSIV input to determine when it is appropriate to unlatch the Tool.
 The RTL sensors indicate if the Master and Tool are coupled while the TSIV input indicates when the TSI mechanical switch on the Tool is actuated, thereby indicating that the Tool is in the stand.

-In order to allow the Tool Changer to uncouple when a Tool is not present, a relay circuit (RTL Relay) in parallel with the TSI circuit is utilized.
-The RTL Relay circuit is located in the Master module and is triggered by the RTL sensor.
-If the RTL sensor is low, indicating no Tool presence, then the RTL Relay circuit is closed allowing the unlatch solenoid valve circuit to be completed and the Tool Changer to be uncoupled.
-If the RTL sensor is high, indicating Tool presence, then the RTL Relay circuit is open and the TSI circuit is passed through to the Tool side.
-Once on the Tool side, the TSI circuit is closed by another relay circuit (TSI Relay).
-The TSIRelay is located in the Tool module and is triggered by closure of the limit switch.
+The TSI Relay is located in the Tool module and is triggered by closure of the limit switch.
 When the EOAT is in the stand and the limit switch is closed, the TSI Relay is closed, thus making the TSI circuit through the tool side.
 When the EOAT is out of the stand the TSI Relay is open and the TSI circuit remains open regardless of any unintentional Unlatch command.

-Control reliability monitoring of the Relays, limit switch and TSI circuit is achieved using the RTLV, TSRV, and TSIV inputs, respectively.
+Control reliability monitoring of the Relays, limit switch and TSI circuit is achieved using the TSRV, and TSIV inputs, respectively.
 Refer to Table 2.3 for suggested fault monitoring conditions.

-The DB10 Master module firmware requires that the TSIV input be true in order for the Unlatch output command to be executed when a tool is present (i.e. RTL is high).
 On the DB10 Tool module, the TSIV input is made available to the customer along with the TSI circuit via the 4-Pin TSI connector.
+Refer to the TSI connector details in drawings in Section 9-Drawings of this manual.